System Settings - Files

 Virtual Studio Technology (VST) and Audio Unit (AU, macOS) are software interface standards that allows you to load software synthesizer and effect 'plugins' in FL Studio.
 VST/AU are in addition to the FL Studio 'native' plugin format.
 See the section on Installing Plugins for more details on VST/AU plugins and how to use them.

-- Start scan - Starts the scan process.
+- Find plugins - Starts the scan process.
 Amazing fact!